qlaxd/hr-agent/docs/PRD.md

 - System Administrator

 ### 3.2 Basic persona details
-- **Talent Consultant**: A member of the KIBT Solutions recruitment team.
+- **Talent Consultant**: A member of the KIBIT Solutions recruitment team.
 They are responsible for sourcing, screening, and presenting candidates for a variety of technical and non-technical roles.
 They need tools that are fast, efficient, and accurate to meet hiring demands.
 - **System Administrator**: A technical staff member responsible for the deployment, maintenance, security, and performance of the application.

 ### 3.3 Role-based access